 First, you can use the rules and regulations in the tax code to your advantage.
 By definition, the tax code is “a federal government document, numbering thousands of pages that details the rules individuals and businesses must follow in remitting a percentage of their incomes to the federal or state government.”
 Essentially, the code regulates what the government charges and what the populace owes.

 Although its sheer size and complicated verbiage intimidates most people, utilizing the tax code can be beneficial to business owners.
-In fact, it can be an incredible wealth building opportunity if business owners assess it and build their business operations around it.
+In fact, it can be an incredible wealth-building tool if business owners assess it and build their business operations around it.
 You see, the government is constantly passing new tax rules, regulations, and laws.
 Inevitably, opportunities for planning appear.
-If you and your professional team of tax advisors can utilize those loopholes, then you can minimize your tax liabilities greatly, but you can do so within the confines of the law.
+If you and your professional team of tax advisors can utilize those “loopholes,” then you can not only minimize your tax liabilities greatly, but you can do so within the confines of the law.

 Additionally, the majority of the tax code is written to show business owners and individuals on how to reduce their taxes.
 Only a very small portion of the code tells you what you’re going to have to pay.
 Technically speaking then, the government is giving away its secrets, and they’re available to you!
 By working with professionals who understand the code, you can legitimately minimize your tax liabilities.

 Besides providing you with checks-and-balances, a good accounting software system can generate monthly, quarterly, and yearly income and expense reports for you.
 Not only can Clear Financial Reports Entice Business Buyers, but they can also help you anticipate upcoming tax liabilities.
-You and your tax professionals can use the reports to monitor your profits and loses.
-Knowing what your taxes could be ahead of time can help you save up the money you’ll owe.
-Or, it will help you know what adjustments you need to make before the end of the year to reduce what you’ll owe.
+You and your tax professionals can use the reports to monitor your profits and losses.
+Knowing what your taxes could be ahead of time can help you save up the money you’ll owe, or it will help you know what adjustments need to be made before the end of the year to reduce your tax liability.

-When you’re paying people to prepare your taxes, you expect them to “prepare” your tax returns based on information you bring them from the previous year.
-However, when you’re paying people to plan your tax liabilities, you can expect them to do more than compile data and place it in correct boxes and lines.
+When you’re paying people to prepare your taxes, you expect them to “prepare” your tax returns based on the information you bring them from the previous year.
+However, when you’re paying people to plan your tax liabilities, you can expect them to do more than compile data and place it into the correct boxes and lines.

 First of all, your tax planners should be actively looking for ideas to save you money.
 They should demonstrate mastery of the tax code and know how to apply its advantages to your business.
 While you can make suggestions and ask questions about ways to reduce tax liabilities, your tax planners bear the ultimate responsibility to find and apply tax savings and tax advantages to your financial statements.